Put your security system to test today

 3. Wireless Penetration Testing

-The aim of this test is that they focus on Information security Measures Placed in Wi-Fi Networks and analyses the Weakness, technical flows, and Critical wireless Vulnerabilities present.
+The aim of this test is to focus on information security measures placed in Wi-Fi networks, analyzing the weaknesses, technical flaws, and critical wireless vulnerabilities present.

 Penetration Testing Tools and Technologies

 Penetration testing tools exploit the vulnerabilities within the network, using specific tools to identify gaps and misconfiguration.
 The best way to perform penetration testing is to conduct a series of regular and repeatable tests and to work through all the different application vulnerabilities.

 Below are the 6 best pen testing tools:

 It is the most widely used pen testing tool.
 It is useful for checking security and identifying flaws and setting up a defense.

 This is a port scanner.
 It scans the systems and networks for vulnerabilities that are linked to open ports.